src-bin/substrate-docs/ref/substrate-filesystem-hierarchy.md

   List of AWS regions you're using.
 (Managed by `substrate setup`.)
 * **`substrate.saml-metadata.xml`**\
   Legacy configuration for a SAML integration that early Substrate installations have for getting into the AWS Console.
 (Not created for new installations.)
-* **`substrate.telemetry`**\
-  "yes" or "no" to indicate whether telemetry may be sent to Source & Binary.
-(Managed by all Substrate tools.)
 * **`substrate.valid-environment-quality-pairs.json`**\
   Pairings you've declared as valid.
 Used to avoid creating VPCs you'll never use to spare your service quotas.
 (Managed by `substrate setup`.)
 * **`terraform.version`**\
-  Version of Terraform that `substrate terraform` will install and that generated Terraform root modules will require.
+  Version of Terraform that `substrate terraform install` will install and that generated Terraform root modules will require.
 * **`terraform-aws.version-constraint`**\
   Version constraint that generated Terraform code will include for the Terraform AWS provider.
 It should usually begin with the `~>` operator.